sph-mn/sph-lib/readme.md

 ./exe/compile-c
 ```

-this is unfortunately necessary because guile does not come with a generic process creation procedure and it apparently can not be adequately implemented in scheme
+this is necessary because guile does not come with a generic process creation procedure and it seems that can not be adequately implemented in scheme

 ## install destinations
 * /usr/share/guile/site/sph/